Transparency breeds trust. At Finity Group, we believe you have the right to understand the cost structure and how your advisor is paid.

-Financial Planning Services
+Financial Planning Fees

-Wealth Management Services
+Wealth Management Fees

-Risk Management Products
+Risk Management Fees

 When you engage a financial advisor for planning services, you have every right to expect they will perform those services in your best interest.
 It is important to understand the difference between a financial advisor that holds a series 65 or 66 license and is registered with an SEC-regulated independent Registered Investment Advisor (RIA), versus someone holding themselves out as a financial advisor.
 You can verify whether your advisor holds a series 65 or 66 license on the SEC Investment Advisor Public Disclosure Search Website – *Click here for the SEC’s IAPD* search.

-Is held to a fiduciary standard of duty, requiring the advisor to act in your – the client’s – best interest ahead of their own, as mandated by the Investment Adviser Act of 1940.
+A true independent financial advisor is held to a fiduciary standard of duty, requiring the advisor to act in your – the client’s – best interest ahead of their own, as mandated by the Investment Adviser Act of 1940.
 This contrasts with the lower standard of care that brokers are held to when providing advice or recommending products, which requires their advice or product only be “suitable” for the client at the time of recommendation.

-Is not employed by or affiliated with an insurance or investment company that manufactures financial products, such as insurance policies or mutual funds.
+A true independent advisor is not employed by or affiliated with an insurance or investment company that manufactures financial products, such as insurance policies or mutual funds.
 Employment by or affiliation with an insurance carrier or investment company creates a greater probability of conflicts of interest arising when providing advice in these areas.